centreborelli/rpcfit/README.md

 To test the installation: `python usage.py`

 The package contains:
 - `gridata.py`: Has the necessary functions to construct the 3D+2D point grid correspondence (CoNtrol Point & ChecK Point).
 Needs a projection function or a localization function from a physical sensor model.
 A physical sensor model for the Sentinel-1 satellite may be made available in the future.
-Otherwise, consider using snappy for Sentinel-1
+Otherwise, consider using snappy for Sentinel\-1.

--`Lcurve.py`: Has the necessary function to do the Lcurve criterion with the standard Tikhonov, or with a set of discrete points by using the spline curve interpolation
+- `Lcurve.py`: Has the necessary function to do the Lcurve criterion with the standard Tikhonov, or with a set of discrete points by using the spline curve interpolation.

--`rpc_fit`: Has the necessary functions to fit the rpc on the constructed grids. use `calibrate_rpc`.
-Other functions are internal helper funcs
+- `rpc_fit`: Has the necessary functions to fit the rpc on the constructed grids. use `calibrate_rpc`.
+Other functions are internal helper funcs.

 The **data** folder contains datasets for the test in `usage.py`:
 - *2d* refers to image coordinates *x, y*